- rapidFLIMHiRes (Fluorescence Lifetime Imaging) New

 Fluorescence Correlation Spectroscopy (FCS)

-Correlation analysis of fluorescence intensity fluctuations
+Correlation analysis of temporal fluctuations in fluorescence intensity of fluorophores

 Fluorescence Correlation Spectroscopy (FCS) is a correlation analysis of temporal fluctuations of the fluorescence intensity.
 It offers insights into the photophysics that cause these characteristic fluorescence intensity fluctuations as well as diffusion behaviour and absolute concentrations of detected particles.
 The most prominent and easily observed cause of fluorescence fluctuations is the fluctuation of the concentration of fluorescent particles (molecules) in the obeservation volume.
 The method records temporal changes in the fluorescence emission intensity caused by single fluorophores passing the detection volume.
 These intensity changes can be quantified in their strength and duration by temporally auto-correlating the recorded intensity signal, leading to the average number of fluorescent particles in the detction volume and their average diffusion time through the volume.
 Eventually, important biochemical parameters as the concentration and size or shape of the particle (molecule) or viscosity of the environment can be determined.